YottaDB/YDBDoc/AdminOpsGuide/installydb.rst

 Obtaining YottaDB Distribution Media
 -------------------------------------

 YottaDB LLC prefers to distribute YottaDB online via the Internet.
-YottaDB for selected platforms, including GNU/Linux on the popular x86 architecture and Raspberry Pi hardware, can be downloaded under the terms of the Affero GNU General Public License (AGPL) version 3, from Github (https://raw.githubusercontent.com/YottaDB/YottaDB/master/sr_unix/ydbinstall.sh).
+YottaDB for selected platforms, including GNU/Linux on the popular x86 architecture and Raspberry Pi hardware, can be downloaded under the terms of the Affero GNU General Public License (AGPL) version 3, from GitLab (https://gitlab.com/YottaDB/DB/YDB/blob/master/sr_unix/ydbinstall.sh).
 Contact YottaDB Support (info@yottadb.com) to obtain a copy of a YottaDB distribution for other platforms or on physical media.

 ---------------------------
 Before You Begin